rmuit/copernica-api/README.md

 // Note if you only need the collections of one database, or the fields of one
 // collection, it is recommended to call the dedicated API endpoint instead.
 ```

+### Error handling

+If CopernicaRestClient methods receive an invalid response / fail to get any
+response from the API, they usually throw an exception.
+However, callers can
+influence this behavior and make the class method just return the invalid
+response instead.
+The basic things to know are:

+- The behavior can be influenced globally by setting certain types of errors
+  to 'suppress' (i.e. not throw exceptions for), using
+  `suppressApiCallErrors()`.
+The same values can also be passed as an argument
+  to individual calls.

+- Whether some responses are 'invalid', may depend on the specific application,
+  like:
+  - By default an exception is thrown if a single entity is queried (e.g.
+    `getEntity("profile/$id")` which has been removed in the meantime.
+However,
+    the API actually returns an entity with the correct ID, all fields empty,
+    and a 'removed' property with a date value.
+If this empty entity should be
+    returned without throwing an exception: see above example code.

+- There is currently one case where the class is not strict, but application
+  code can benefit by setting stricter rules:
+  - calls to post() can return True (because the standard CopernicaRestApi
+    class' code seems to suggest that it is possible for the API to return
+    a 'success' response but not specify an ID).
+However, in many cases
+    application code probably wants to be sure that post() returns an actual
+    ID value.
+This can be done by
+    `suppressApiCallErrors(CopernicaRestClient::NONE)`, which will make a
+    True return value throw an exception instead.
+Individual calls can still
+    be made to return True with
+    `post(<url>, <data>, CopernicaRestClient::POST_RETURNS_NO_ID)`.

+- There are loads of other constants which are only there 'just to be sure',
+  influenced by the specific structure of the standard CopernicaRestAPI code.
+  Go ahead and read the code if you want to, but it's probably best to ignore
+  them unless you get unexpected exceptions.
+(In that case, a report is
+  appreciated, because this code or this README might need changes.)

 ## Some more details